This is my mega-post about MLM Success.

-No more than about 10 percent of your team will be willing to work.
+No more than about five to ten percent of your team will be willing to work.
 It’s probably an even smaller number than that.
 Most people will not return your calls, do their homework assignments, or sponsor anyone.

 Your job is to identify people who have a strong, burning desire to succeed, are coachable, and willing to work.
 Whether these people are personally sponsored by you, or by someone else on your team, you need to work with these people directly.

 Show them the ropes, do three-way calls with them, form new friendships, and help them whenever possible.
 These are people who will build a business and will be responsible for most of your growth.